mitanshu7/ansible_workstation/README.md

 - [ ] Make the code more efficient for:
     - [x] Chrome (6393cd1af12cb4e51e5f629666ebcb7e8486eb81)
     - [x] miniforge (6393cd1af12cb4e51e5f629666ebcb7e8486eb81)
+- [ ] Add kindle ssh key and alias
 - [ ] Have a list of flags for software to be installed.
 - [ ] Documentation for individual playbooks and configurations.
 - [ ] Setup a user `ansible` and configure `ansible-pull` for an up-to date system.
-- [ ] Make the setup work on a multi-user env without disrupting any other user in the os
+- [ ] Make sure the setup work on a multi-user env without disrupting any other user in the os

 ### **Additional Information:**